kkoczot/custom-homepage-v/README.md

    -  ability to show/hide left and right columns
    -  the ability to choose own background for both themes with delicate styling

-Additionally, the website is responsive and contains elements that respond to mouse hover.
+Additionally, the homepage extension is responsive and contains elements that respond to mouse hover.

+### Installation of this extension:
+1. Donwload the folder *dist*
+2. Enter  *chrome://extensions/* in the URL bar
+3. Turn on *developer mode*
+4. Press the button *Load inpacked* and choose this donwloaded folder
+5. Enjoy your new and better homepage

+*The error appearing with this extension is the result of sending a query about cryptocurrencies and you should not worry about it*

 ## Polski